dan-shaw/vcpkg/README.md

 ```
 ./vcpkg install zlib
 ```
-If you want to target a specific architecture/triplet such as `x64-windows` do `./vcpkg install zlib:x64-windows`
+If you want to target a specific architecture/triplet such as `x64-windows` run `./vcpkg install zlib:x64-windows`

 ## Using the installed package(s)
 Libraries are located in the `installed/` folder.
 Simply, integrate it with your project: